srtraj/dropdown_textfield/README.md

 initial value ,if it is null or not exist in dropDownList then it will not display value

 ### dropDownList
-List<DropDownValues>,List of dropdown values
+List<DropDownValueModel>,List of dropdown values

 ### onChanged
-it is a function,called when value selected from dropdown. for single Selection Dropdown it will return single DropDownValues object, and for multi Selection Dropdown ,it will return list of DropDownValues object,
+it is a function,called when value selected from dropdown. for single Selection Dropdown it will return single DropDownValueModel object, and for multi Selection Dropdown ,it will return list of DropDownValueModel object,

 ### isForceMultiSelectionClear
 by setting isForceMultiSelectionClear=true to deselect selected item,only applicable for multi selection dropdown